Wednesday, February 8, 2012

 Unfortunately, he is probably best remembered for one of his last games, in 1964, in which he got clobbered by the Pittsburgh Steelers as the great Giants teams of 1956 to 1963 suddenly seemed to get old all at once, a prelude to what would happen to the Yankees the following spring.
 The photo by Morris Berman of the Pittsburgh Post-Gazette has become a symbol of the price that football players pay for putting their bodies on the line for money.

 Tittle is now 85, and retired from the insurance industry.
 In the film Any Given Sunday, he played the head coach of the Chicago team.
-He was the first quarterback to be elected to the Pro Football Hall of Fame without having led his team to an NFL Championship -- and that's including Ace Parker, who was elected a year after Tittle.
+He was the 1st quarterback to be elected to the Pro Football Hall of Fame without having led his team to an NFL Championship -- and that's including Ace Parker, who was elected a year after Tittle.

 4. Charlie Conerly, Giants, 1948-61.
-Since Danowski was a pre-Baugh, pre-Luckman quarterback, Charlie (1921-1996) was the first “real quarterback” to lead the Giants to a title, in 1956.
+Since Danowski was a pre-Baugh, pre-Luckman quarterback, Charlie (1921-1996) was the 1st "real quarterback" to lead the Giants to a title, in 1956.
 He was also the first great quarterback out of the University of Mississippi, predating Jake Gibbs, and Archie and Eli Manning.

 After the arrival of Tittle led him to retire, he owned a string of shoe stores and appeared as the Marlboro Man in cigarette commercials -- before cigarette advertising was rightly banned from television.
 Although a member of the College Football Hall of Fame, he has never been elected to the Pro Hall.